willcpo/UserTasks/README.md

+## How to Run
+  1. Clone the
+  2. run 'npm install' in the shell to install the dependencies
+  3. run 'npm run dev' to run the application
+  4. Go to localhost:3000 in your browser to see the website
+  5. Create a username and password to log in and out of the app.

+# How It Was Built
 ## 1. Express and React

 Using Node JS and Express, I created a server that would run and serve an HTML document (crafted with an ejs template).
 This HTML document with call bundle.js a webpack build that will insert React components and other modules into your client-side data.
 In React I created two separate components for a login page and a page to manage the list of tasks.
 I also created a component for the header.